Skip to main content

 Testing with the AWS Console

-Inside the Pulumi console, you’ll be able to see the resources that have been created.
+In the Pulumi console, you can see the resources that were created:

 Cover image by Kevin Horvat on Unsplash